silvhua/lighthouse-capstone-project/README.md

 1RM = LV_{slope} \times MVT + LV_{intercept}
 $$

 For model 1, MVT was the mean velocity measured for the individual using the 1RM load.
-For model 2, MVT was the mean velocity for all participants for each exercise (0.27519 m/s for FW squat, 0.25558 m/s for SM squat)
+For model 2, MVT was the mean velocity for all participants for each exercise (0.27519 m/s for FW squat, 0.25558 m/s for SM squat).
+Model 2 thus allows for 1RM estimation even without the individual having completed 1RM testing, which would be necessary to determine the individual's MVT as required in Model 1.